bpaskin/IBM-Cloud-Functions/README.md

 Create an [instance](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli
 ):
-- login to the IBM Cloud and select which account to use (`ibmcloud login`)
+- login to the IBM Cloud and select which account to use </br>
+`ibmcloud login`
-- Target the resource (`ibmcloud target -g default`)
+- Target the resource </br>
+`ibmcloud target -g default`
-- Create an instance called `cloudant-serverless` (`ibmcloud resource service-instance-create cloudant-serverless cloudantnosqldb lite us-south -p '{"legacyCredentials": false}'
+- Create an instance called </br>
+`cloudant-serverless` (`ibmcloud resource service-instance-create cloudant-serverless cloudantnosqldb lite us-south -p '{"legacyCredentials": false}'`
-- Generate the credentials (`ibmcloud resource service-key-create serverless-creds Manager --instance-name cloudant-serverless`)
+- Generate the credentials </br>
+`ibmcloud resource service-key-create serverless-creds Manager --instance-name cloudant-serverless`
-- Show the credentials (`ibmcloud resource service-key serverless-creds`)
+- Show the credentials </br>
+`ibmcloud resource service-key serverless-creds`

 The next steps need to be done in the Console UI.
 - Select the `cloudant-serverless` instance of the DB